WUBT: Contemporary Christian format

 After AMFM Inc. acquired SFX, it flipped WJZC from its satellite-delivered jazz to a contemporary Christian music outlet, branded as "The One" and with the call sign WZTO, on October 1, 1999.

 Hip-hop format

-On October 12, 2001, the station's call letters were changed to the current WUBT as the station adopted its present urban contemporary format, using the moniker "101.1 The Beat Jamz" (revised to "101.1 The Beat" in 2014); the previous format had failed to garner advertiser support.

-Since July 2007, WUBT is home to the Steve Harvey Morning Show in the Nashville market.
+On October 12, 2001, the station's call letters were changed to the current WUBT as the station adopted its present mainstream urban format, using the moniker "101.1 The Beat Jamz" (revised to "101.1 The Beat" in 2014), as the CCM niche in the market was over-served by non-commercial operations, with few advertisers as WZTO.
+It was one of the first stations owned by Clear Channel/iHeart to take the now-common branding of "The Beat".
+WUBT has served as the market's home for the Steve Harvey Morning Show since July 2007.